fnmalik2002/MacLabelPrint/README.md

  You can put the label constructor code inside a button click method in your python gui app.

+ Take a look at test_code.py file.
+This file is included to show how to import and use the MacLabelPrint.py module inside your code.

 ## Import and construct label object to print

 ### Method 1